sanger-tol/gda/README.md

 ### Using GDA Singularity image

 As an alternative to using conda to install the dependencies for GDA, it is also possible to read the dependencies from a Singularity image.
-A Singularity image file with the dependencies for GDA has been deposited at **XXXXXXXXXX**.
+A Singularity image file with the dependencies for GDA has been deposited at **https://drive.google.com/drive/folders/1XSNS_Jj0_UGxPXpzY-EwbzABGxaZgfRf?usp=sharing**.
 On the Sanger farm, Singularity can be started from the farm module:

 `module load ISG/singularity/3.6.4`

-You will need to make sure Singularity is installed on your cluster.
+You will need to make sure Singularity and Nextflow are installed on your cluster.

-If you wish to use the GDA Singularity image, you should provide the path to the image with the `--singularity_image_path` option of the `gda` wrapper script.
+For running GDA with the Singularity image, you should still clone this GitHub repository and add the `gda` wrapper script to `PATH`.
+To use the GDA Singularity image, you should provide the path to the image with the `--singularity_image_path` option of the `gda` wrapper script.
+The remaining software dependencies (RepeatModeler, HISAT2, LTRharvest, etc) will then be loaded from the Singularity image.
 This is an example command for extracting genomic features using Singularity:

 **Either** Plain command